-Patiala is a royal city of Punjab.
+Patiala is a royal city in Punjab.
 It is known for its fashionable women and the markets that help them stay fashionable.
 Places to visit in Patiala are many like the forts and palaces that dot this still small city.
 There are Havelis, sweet shops and lots of markets.

 Places to visit in Patiala